foxglove/docs/docs/12-on-device-agents/1-installation.md

 ### Create a device token

+This requires the `admin` role.

 On the device details page, click the Device Tokens tab.

 Click "Create new token".
 When you create the token, a secret key is generated and displayed only once.
 Copy this secret, which you'll need to provide when running the binary on your robot.

+#### API

+You may also create a device token using the Foxglove API.

+In Console, visit the [API keys settings](https://console.foxglove.dev/settings/apikeys) and create an API key with the appropriate "deviceToken" capabilities (list, create, etc).

+Use this key to create device tokens using the [device token API endpoints](/api#tag/Device-Tokens) <span class="Debug">(verify link once published)</span>.

 ### Download the device agent binary